 Applications can be made in any field of research.

 The ERC's grants operate on a 'bottom-up' basis without predetermined priorities.
 In the case of the ERC Synergy Grants, applications must demonstrate that the proposed research cannot be carried out by a single PI working alone.

 Research must be conducted by all PIs in a public or private research organisation (known as a Host Institution, HI).
-It could be the HI where the applicant already works, or any other HI established in one of the EU Member States (see also eligibility of UK legal entities) or Associated Countries
+It could be the HI where the applicant already works, or any other HI established in one of the EU Member States or Associated Countries.

 - For the first time under the 2019 Work Programme, one Principal Investigator per Synergy Grant group at any one time can be hosted or engaged by an institution outside of the EU or Associated Countries.

 Applications for an ERC Synergy Grant must be submitted by a minimum of two to a maximum of four Principal Investigators (PI), with one of the PIs acting as corresponding PI (cPI).
 The cPI will act as a contact point of behalf of the group.

 PIs can apply within the same HI or through different HIs.
 Where the different PIs may be hosted by more than one HI, each of these HIs shall offer their support to the PI(s) hosted by them for the duration of the grant.
 At submission stage, all Host Institutions must provide the host support letter for their Principal Investigator(s).

 The ERC Synergy Grant is awarded to the cHI that engages and hosts the cPI for at least the duration of the grant, and to any other HI that engages and hosts other PIs participating in the project.
 The host institutions must engage the PIs for at least the duration of the grant and must offer appropriate conditions for PIs supported to independently direct the proposed research and manage the project's funding for its duration.